german hunting terrier

-The Jagdterrier is a small-sized dog that was originally bred for working purposes in Germany.
-Also known as a Deutscher Jagdterrier, it is a German dog breed that is also used for hunting quarries.
+The German Hunting Terrier, also known as Jagdterrier, is a small-sized dog originally bred for working purposes in Germany.
+Also popular as a Deutscher Jagdterrier locally, this dog is also used for hunting quarry.

 Fun fact: The Jagdterrier is pronounced as Yack Terrier

-In this article, the Jagdterrier or Deutscher Jagdterrier will be discussed in detail.
+In this article, the German Hunting Dog will be discussed in detail.
 So, if you are planning to get this intelligent and smart breed, this article is most likely for you.

-Other Names: German Gagdterrier, Deutscher Jagdterrier, German Hunt Terrier, German Hunting Terrier
+Other Names: German Gagdterrier, Deutscher Jagdterrier, German Hunt Terrier, Jagdterrier

 Origin: Germany